Severe diaper rash treatment.

 Carefully read the labels of barrier creams because some contain cornstarch, like the well-known triple paste cream.
 Cornstarch can actually make a yeast infection worse.
 For yeast infections you better use the triple paste anti fungal ointment with 2% miconazole nitrate.
 Though a bit pricy, this stuff has quit a few happy customers!

 Still not sure if it is a yeast diaper rash?
-The following sites offer images of a yeast diaper rash
+You can see more images of a yeast diaper rash on Hardinmd.lib.uiowa.edu

 The following two rashes are not typical for the diaper area, and will not go away by just changing your diapering routines.